ovh/docs/pages/bare_metal_cloud/dedicated_servers/network_ipaliasing/guide.en-asia.md

 Note the name of the interface (the one on which your server's main IP address is configured).

-#### Step 2: Create the config file
+#### Step 2: Create the configuration file

-First, create the configuration file
+First, create the configuration file.
+Replace `NETWORK_INTERFACE:ID` with your own values.

 ```sh
 nano /etc/sysconfig/network-scripts/ifcfg-NETWORK_INTERFACE:ID